awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/esp_port/README.md

 - For this, please find and set `CONFIG_IOT_CORE_ENABLE_CREDENTIALS` via menuconfig.
 - Put the certificates under [examples/app_common/spiffs_image/certs](examples/app_common/spiffs_image/certs/) directory.
 - To generate these certificates, please take a look at [this](../scripts/generate-iot-credential.sh) script.
+- **Note**: The credential handling has been significantly streamlined with centralized AWS credentials management using simplified APIs.

 - Find the detailed info on KVS specific setup [here](../README#setup-iot).